When is comes to the best travel insurance for Canadian seniors, do you have all the facts?

 Can’t I just use the insurance on my credit card?

 Travel health insurance for seniors is a perk of some credit cards in Canada.
-Make sure you carefully check your credit card fine print to ensure that the coverage offered is sufficient for your needs.
+Make sure you carefully check your credit card fine print to ensure that the seniors travel insurance Canada that is offered is sufficient for your needs.

 Check things like:

 - do you have to pay for the whole trip with your credit card to be covered under the medical travel insurance for Canadian seniors?
 Is there a minimum?

 - Is there a maximum number of days covered for one trip?

-- Is there a maximum amount that you’re covered for?
+- Is there a maximum amount of travel insurance over 70 that you’re covered for?

 - are you covered for all medical services, such as physiotherapy and chiropractic, to treat you in an acute emergency?

 - Is the coverage only for you or for everyone you’re traveling with?